Characters: Mass Effect 3 Party Members

 - Seems to have replaced Jacob as this, given his fondness for working out in ridiculously tight shirts.
 Unfortunately, unlike Jacob, he's not a romance option for Female Shepard.

-I share [armory duty] with our illustrious Mister Vega.
-Though I believe the only weapon he really cares to maintain is himself!
-Vega: You
+I share [armory duty] with our illustrious Mister Vega. (yelling so Vega can hear) Though I believe the only weapon he really cares to maintain is himself!
+Vega:

 know you love the show